sophielrt/Pokemon_Top_Trumps/README.md

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
 The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.

+User Story 7: "As a nostalgia seeker, I want straightforward game play without all the complexities that typically come with modern gaming."
+The game is easy to start with a simple start button.
+The UI of the game play is straightforward and very nostalgic.
+The User Interface of this page answers user story 7.

 ![Game how to play UI](./assets/readmefile-assets/ui-game-howtoplay.JPG) User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
 This page uses a Pokémon replica font and Pokémon inspired colour palette from Pokémon Go.
 The User Interface of this page answers user story 1.

 User Story 5: "As a casual gamer, I want simple rules that are easy to understand so I can quickly get into the game."
 This page has a more concise version of the How to Play guide from the home page, making it quick to refresh the user's memory, as it contains all the key points.
 This page has a simple layout and shows rules in easy bite-sized bullet points.
 Sections on this page include How to Play, Stats Explained, Strategy Tips and Scoring.
 The sections have been clearly highlighted to make it quick for the user to find the points they need.
 The User Interface of this page answers user story 5.

-User Story 7: "As a nostalgia seeker, I want straightforward game play without all the complexities that typically come with modern gaming."
-The game is easy to start with a simple start button.
-The UI of the game play is straightforward and very nostalgic.
-The User Interface of this page answers user story 7.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
-The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.
+The game how to play modal is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game how to play modal meets the requirements of user story 3.

 ![Game Trainer's card flipped UI](./assets/readmefile-assets/ui-game-trainerscard.JPG) User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
 This page uses 2